dhmspector/ZeitSatTrack/README.md

 let satGroups = satTracker.satelliteCollections()
 ```

-Which will return an array of top-level Satellite groups:
+Which will return an array of top-level Satellite groups:</br>

 `
 ▿ 6 elements